openSUSE/news-o-o/_posts/2011-01-29-opensuse-weekly-news-issue-160-is-out.markdown

             Team activity, Jan 2011](http://lizards.opensuse.org/2011/01/27/6481/)
         **

-What™s been going on in the openSUSE KDE team this week?
-The news on everybody™s lips
+Whatâ€™s been going on in the openSUSE KDE team this week?
+The news on everybodyâ€™s lips
           is that the KDE project released 4.6.0 yesterday.
-Naturally, we™ve got it available for download for all current openSUSE releases as we prepare 4.6 for openSUSE 11.4.
+Naturally, weâ€™ve got it available for download for all current openSUSE releases as we prepare 4.6 for openSUSE 11.4.
 4.6 brings better performance and improved power management control to the Plasma workspaces.
 The KDE 4.6 application releases include features such as navigation capabilities in the Marble